kreijack/bombrowser/tests/TESTS.md

 ### Test 1.24 -Ctrl-Q  menu->file->close
 Test description:
-- insert code 82037;  press the right mouse button on the first entry and select the "Show assembly" command; select the first date doubleckicking on it.
+- insert code 820037
-- go back to the "BOMBrowser - code list"; press the right mouse button on the first entry and select the "Where used" command.
+- press the right mouse button on the first entry and select the "Where used" command.
 - Two windows are opened.
 Set the focus to the "BOMBrowser - Codes list"
 - press CTRL-Q